 - Practical solutions for managing a forced distribution curve of appraisal ratings

-Managing the Annual Merit-Pay Review Process and Linking Pay Reviews with Performance
+Session 2a: Managing the Annual Merit-Pay Review Process and Linking Pay with Performance:

 - Conducting and managing the annual pay review process (both fixed-pay and merit-pay)